 Write Your Own Instrumental Tune! with Lily Lyons

-If you love playing in old-time, bluegrass, or celtic styles and are curious about how write your own tunes, then this class is perfect for you.
-You’ll learn the fundamentals of crafting a unique yet stylistically accurate melody on your instrument, and discover ways to generate original chord progressions.
-Through exploring composition techniques, improvisation exercises, and real-life repertoire, you’ll gain the confidence to not just play but also write!
+If you love playing folk music and are curious about how to write your own tunes, then this class is perfect for you.
+You’ll learn the fundamentals of crafting a unique yet stylistically accurate melody on your instrument and discover ways to make original chord progressions.
+Through exploring composition techniques, improvisation exercises, and real-life tunes, you’ll gain the confidence to not just play but also write!
 Topics we will cover include:

 - Creating melodies in major and minor

-- Using pentatonic and blues scales in your tunes
+- Using pentatonic and blues patterns in your tunes

 - Writing in modes (including Dorian and Mixolydian)

-This is also a great class for developing your performing and playing solo skills, as you will be playing the tunes you write for your peers!
+This is also a great class for developing your playing skills, as you will be playing the tunes you write for your peers!

-Prerequisites: No previous experience with writing your own music necessary, all instruments and styles welcome.
+Prerequisites: No previous experience with writing your own music is necessary.
+All instruments and styles are welcome.

 Recommended: Basic ability to play chords and keep a groove on your instrument.
-Comfort with picking or bowing melodies from common old time or celtic repertoire is encouraged.
+Comfort with playing, picking, or bowing melodies from simple old time or celtic tunes is encouraged.

 Goal: By the end of the 8 weeks, you will create 2 complete original instrumental tunes.

 Contact: Instructor Lily Lyons can be reached at email@example.com for further questions